 Wash, core and cut each apple into 8 wedges.
 Arrange about 3/4 of the apple wedges in a tight, single layer over caramel.
 Place remaining apples atop first apple layer.

-Cover skillet and cook over medium-low heat until apples exude juices, about 5 to 10 minutes.
-Uncover skillet, increase heat to medium and continue to cook about 10 to 15 minutes, or until caramel syrup is thick, but not burnt (adjust heat to low if syrup starts cooking too fast).
+Cover skillet and cook over medium-low heat until apples exude juices, 5 to 10 minutes.
+Uncover skillet, increase heat to medium and continue to cook 10 to 15 minutes, or until caramel syrup is thick, but not burnt (adjust heat to low if syrup starts cooking too fast).

 To prepare the cake